Senior Chinese diplomat to visit North Korea as envoy of Xi

 Song’s department is in charge of the party’s relations with foreign political parties, and has traditionally served as a conduit for Chinese diplomacy with North Korea.

-China’s new special envoy for North Korea, Kong Xuanyou, who took up his position in August, is not believed to have yet visited the country since he assumed the job.
+China’s new special envoy for North Korea, Kong Xuanyou, who took up his position in August, is not believed to have yet visited the country since assuming the job.

 Reporting by Michael Martina and Ben Blanchard; Editing by Michael Perry